Well-posedness for magnetoviscoelastic fluids in 3D: Introduction

-We prove that all equilibria are normally stable, and that each solution that starts out close to an equilibrium exists globally and converges to a (possibly different) equilibrium.
-Moreover, we show that any solution that is bounded in an appropriate topology exists globally and converges to an equilibrium exponentially fast.
+We call $\cE_{c}$ the set of constant equilibria.
+We can prove that all constant equilibria are normally stable, and that each solution that starts out close to a constant equilibrium exists globally and converges to a (possibly different) constant equilibrium.
+Moreover, we show that any solution that is bounded in an appropriate topology exists globally and converges to the set $\cE$ of equilibria.

 In case we choose $(u_0,F_0)=(0,0)$, system \eqref{magneto sys} reduces to the well-known Landau-Lifshitz-Gilbert equation

 In this case, we obtain the energy dissipation relation